ruby-rice/rice/doc/migration.rst

 Migrating from 3 to 4
 =====================

 Prior versions of Rice required compiling some initial code on ``gem install``.
 This has made Rice and libraries that use Rice to be difficult to use on some platforms, such as Heroku or Github Actions, where where the appropriate shared libraries and/or build systems are not allowed or available.

 Rice 4 transitions to being a header only library, making it much easier for libraries using Rice to provide binary builds.
-However, this work was substantial and required making a few backwards-incompatible changes.
-This page documents the major changes that any one using Rice 3 will need to apply to their libraries to work with Rice 4 or newer.
+However, this work was substantial and required making a few backwards-incompatible changes This page documents the major changes that any one using Rice 3 will need to apply to their libraries to work with Rice 4 or newer.

 #include <rice/rice.hpp>
 ------------------------

 The first change is that Rice is now published as a single, combined header file, so all includes can be changed to just this one.
 There is one other header file that contains STL wrapper definitions, you can get that with ``#include <rice/stl.hpp>``.
-For more information see the :doc:`stl` section.
+For more information see the :doc:`stl/stl` section.

 to_ruby / from_ruby
 -------------------